 With funding from the Blue Shield of California Foundation (BSCF), Prevention Institute launched Safety Through Connection in 2018, a program that supports community-based groups in preventing intimate partner violence (IPV).
 The program includes organizations that work on other issues—from nutrition and physical activity to worker rights to mental health—to become leaders in preventing IPV and promoting safe relationships.

 “We recognize that poor health and domestic violence are driven by many social forces that are influenced by sectors outside of domestic violence or health.
-As a result, we’re focusing on how these different sectors can collaborate with community to advance health, wellbeing, and safe relationships” said Carolyn Wang Kong, senior program officer at the Blue Shield of California Foundation.
-“We also want to shift the thinking that domestic violence is a private issue, as it really is a shared issue that is shaped by factors outside the home, with impacts across families and communities."
+As a result, we’re focusing on how these different sectors can collaborate with community to advance health, wellbeing, and safe relationships” said Carolyn Wang Kong, chief program director at the Blue Shield of California Foundation.

-The five collaboratives participating in the program are:
+The four collaboratives participating in the program are:

 - LA Worker Center Network (Los Angeles)

-- East African Men and Boys Collaborative (South)
+- East African Men and Boys Collaborative (San Diego)